-License points are used in Georgia as a way to keep track of bad drivers.
-The more serious the violation, the more points will be added to your license.
+In Georgia, license points allow officials to keep track of reckless drivers.
+The more serious the violation, the more points added to your license.
 If you get 15 points on your driving record within 24 months, your license will be suspended.
-But there are other consequences, too, including a negative impact on your auto insurance rates.

 How Can License Points Affect Insurance Rates in Georgia?

-Although insurance carriers in Georgia don’t reference license points directly when deciding rates, a violation on your record will certainly impact your premium.
-Even if you already have auto insurance, your carrier may increase your premium, cancel your policy, or deny renewal if you have since committed a violation.
+Although insurance carriers in Georgia don’t reference license points directly when deciding rates, a violation on your record will undoubtedly impact your premium.
+Even if you already have auto insurance, your carrier may increase your premium, cancel your policy, or deny renewal if you committed a violation.

-Points on your license are a sign from the state you are not a careful driver, which is a risk to an insurance carrier.
-Insurers are always looking for ways to cut costs (which, by the way, is why you need an Atlanta car accident lawyer if an accident wasn’t your fault).
-If you have points on your record, especially if they result from a serious violation, the insurance company will see you as likely to cost them more money.
-They can respond by either charging you more for coverage or terminating your policy.
+Points on your license act as a warning that you are not a careful driver, and insuring reckless drivers is a risk for the insurance carrier.
+Insurers are always looking for ways to cut costs, and if you have points on your record, the insurance company will see you as a liability.
+They can respond by either charging you a higher rate for coverage or terminating your policy altogether.

 Are License Points and Insurance Points the Same Thing?

-License points are not the same thing as insurance points.
-Insurance companies often use their own points system when calculating rates and deciding coverage eligibility.
+License points are not insurance points.
+Insurance companies use their own points system when calculating rates and deciding coverage eligibility.
 The point system varies per insurance company, and the insurer doesn’t usually share these points with the public.
-(You may be able to find out the specifics of an insurer’s rating system by contacting the Georgia Office of Insurance.)
-These insurance points are completely separate from license points, although they can sometimes match up because (like license points) they are assigned based on the severity of a violation.

 The insurance company will assign a higher point value if a violation is more severe.
-The more insurance points you build up as a driver, the better chance your insurance premium will go up.
-However, if you are able to go an extended time without new violations or insurance claims, your point value can decrease over time.
-As a result, your insurance rates can decrease.
+Therefore, the more insurance points you accrue, the more your insurance premium will increase.
+However, if you can go an extended time without new violations or insurance claims, your point value and insurance rates will decrease.